 This is also the car from which the DS4 has been spun, and while the DS3 could hardly have given the sub-brand a better start in life, its performance needs to be built upon if the series is not to be perceived as a one-trick pony.

 The C4 range comprises three diesel and three petrol engines, arranged over three different trim levels.
-The mainstay of the range will be one of the 1.6-litre diesels, which are available in 89 or 109bhp versions, plus an eco version of the latter.
+The mainstay of the range will be one of the 1.6-litre diesels, which are available in 91 or 110bhp versions.

 Looking for a Citroen C4 for sale?
 Visit PistonHeads Classifieds